Best Low-Profile & Compact Graphics Cards (GPU) for your needs [2023 Guide]

 This all results in an excellent performance, not just when gaming, but also when editing and rendering videos, and any kind of 3D design.

-This GPU’s boost clock is a decent 1755Mhz, which when paired with the 5888 CUDA cores and the 14 Gbps memory clock, ensures fast render times.
+This GPU’s boost clock is an impressive 2505 MHz, which when paired with the 5888 CUDA cores and the 21 Gbps memory clock, ensures fast render times.
+In fact, it’s the most powerful graphics card on this list!

-You will need a 650W power supply to run it, and the dual IceStorm 2.0 fans do make a bit of noise.
-Note that this is a dual-slot GPU, so make sure you have enough room for it.
+Note that this is a dual-slot width GPU, so make sure you have enough room for it.

 Conclusion – is a low-profile or compact GPU worth it?